SWhelan/cardswithfriends/README.md

 Here is the link: [https://cardswithfriends.herokuapp.com/](https://cardswithfriends.herokuapp.com/)

+### Deploying to Heroku

+- Install maven
+- Install Heroku CLI
+- Make/have an app on heroku
+- Set the app name in the pom.xml file under the heroku-maven-plugin plugin
+- Run 'mvn clean heroku:deploy' from the project directory

 ### Test Results

 A sample run of the tests can be found in testresults.txt in the root directory.